-Pauline Bartolone mostly covers health policy for Capital Public Radio, but she occasionally wades into water and wildlife stories, too.
-She frequently contributes to National Public Radio and Kaiser Health News.
+Pauline Bartolone mostly covered health policy for Capital Public Radio, but she occasionally waded into water and wildlife stories, too.
+She frequently contributed to National Public Radio and Kaiser Health News.

 Her feature storytelling has received three regional Edward R. Murrow awards, national recognition from the Society of Professional Journalists, and a first prize from the Association of Health Care Journalists.